mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 - `padding: 20px;` gives each of our `<figure>`s some padding all around.
 - and finally `background: white;` applies a background to each `<figure>`.

+*The padding and colour can be adjusted later to best fit your design as your work progresses*.

+>Save and view.

-Save and view.
-Once we expand past our `min-width` our three `<figure>`s now sit nicely side by side.
+Once we expand past our `min-width` our three `<figure>`s now sit nicely side by side. *If they don't, rewind to see what has gone wrong*.

 The only remaining issue is that our background colour (white) looks like one big block.
 We can remedy this with a little clever CSS.

 The final touch is to add a left margin to any of your `<figure>`s (with their class of `.an-image`) that come after another `<figure>`.